mikekeith52/Police-shootings-insights_updated/README.md

 # Racially Motivated Police Shootings
-The question frequently comes up about if when the police shoot and kill an individual, whether that killing was racially motivated.
+The question frequently comes up about if when an active police officer shoots and kills an individual, whether that killing was racially motivated.

-## Update
-This project is an [update](https://github.com/mikekeith52/Police-shootings-insights) of one I completed a few years ago with the same data.
-My initial thought was that the predictors in this dataset didn't have any strong predictive power, so the last project I completed was fully descriptive in nature.
-I wanted to know the direction of the factors in the dataset and whether we could see statistical significance by measuring their effect on the target variable.
-I wasn't interested in knowing if the variables could demonstrate any predictive power.

-This time, I wanted to expand on the descriptive analysis, offering more in-depth insights into *why* the data was saying what it was, as well as try to offer predictive techniques that could out-perform simply guessing about the data.
+This is an [update](https://github.com/mikekeith52/Police-shootings-insights) of a descriptive analysis I performed while in graduate school.
+My goal this time was to expand on the analysis and offer more in-depth insights into *why* the data was saying what it was, as well as try to implement predictive techniques with a Logistic Regression and Random Forest, using a machine learning approach.

-Programming note: last time I used R, this time I used Python.

 The key takeaways are given their own section [below](#key-findings).
-Before that, I will review the data in question and my methodology in deriving the conclusions.

 ## Caveats
-The [Washington Post GitHub page](https://github.com/mikekeith52/data-police-shootings) offers important insights and caveats about the data.
-Although this data isn't inclusive of all police killings over the timeframe (01/02/2015 to 03/19/2020), it is many times larger than the FBI database that captures the same information.
+The data is maintained by the [Washington Post](https://github.com/mikekeith52/data-police-shootings).
+The owners of this repository offer important insights and caveats about the data.
+Although this data isn't inclusive of all police killings over the timeframe specified (01/02/2015 to 03/19/2020), it is many times larger than the FBI database that captures the same information.
 Every one of the 5,174 rows in the dataset represents a death by police shooting.
-The dataset includes measures of:
+The following information is captured for each observation:

 - Name of killed individual
 - Date of occurrence